quantumcycle/metaerr/README.md

 ## Usage

-Metaerr can be used with golang standard errors package.
-They are also compatible with error wrapping introduced in Go 1.13.
+Metaerr can be used with the Go standard errors package, and they are also compatible with error wrapping introduced in Go 1.13.

 To create an new MetaErr from a string, use